|

 blade paddler winning the Paddling Trophy of the American

-Cane Association in 1915 and 1916, and after the war, in
+Canoe Association in 1915 and 1916, and after the war, in

 1920.
 His donation was made in his year of retirement from